Ecosystem services and the AgoraNatura blossom for your project

 We have prepared various fields for you in the form.
 Use them to highlight relevant details in your project presentation.

-On the page of the Naturplus standard you will find first relevant methods.
+On the page of the Natureplus standard you will find first relevant methods.

-In the case of the orchard meadows, for example, it should be mapped at the end of the project that the trees mentioned are also preserved on the site and in what condition they are.
-This includes that distances to neighboring trees are maintained when new trees are planted and that fencing has been successful.
+Very different project types are relevant here.
+In the case of orchards and other woody plantsit should be mapped at the end of the project that the relevant woody plants on the site have been successfully planted/maintained and what condition they are in.
+This includes, if applicable, that distances to neighbouring trees have been maintained and that fencing has been successful.

 This is about valuable habitat for pollinating insects.

 The first projects are about habitat for wild bees and honey bees.
-This includes a high proportion of herbaceous, flowering pollen and nectar plants and habitats suitable for wild bees to nest and overwinter.
-Take a look at the page of the Naturplus standard.
+This includes a high proportion of flowering pollen and nectar plants and habitats suitable for wild bees to nest and overwinter.
+Take a look at the page of the Natureplus standard.
 There you will find more information.

-- No monotonous plant cover, easy detection by the number of dominant flower colors, with a flowering period of at least two months.
+- No monotonous plant cover, easy detection by the number of dominant flower colours, with a flowering period of at least two months.

 - Increase e.g. by very diverse plant population, very long flowering period, very high proportion of wild species, ... taking into account the total proportion of the area.